-OpTic Gaming’s attempt to branch out into the budding competitive Counter-Strike space in Asia led to the formation of OpTic India – an organisation which was under heavy-fire on October 18.
+OpTic Gaming’s attempt to branch out into the budding competitive Counter-Strike space in Asia led to the formation of OpTic India – an organisation which went under heavy-fire on October 18.
 The player in question, forsaken, had triggered both anti-cheat software as well as the attention of a tournament

 administrator, prompting a more detailed look at his computer.
 Findings confirmed the use of a cheating program which was essentially an “aimbot” being used at the LAN event; after some deliberation, OpTic India was disqualified from the event and the team would later disband as a result.
 The incident stirred a formerly placid pot, raising questions and concerns of combating future cheating as well as other integrity issues.

 Competitive integrity in esports

 Integrity is critical to all sports.
 It ensures us that the matches were watching are real and impassioned as opposed to some scripted narrative written by a network executive.
 Without checks and balances and maintaining honest sportsmanship, these leagues could more closely resemble a sitcom than a competition.
 Match-fixing is one thing, but cheating is another – and on the virtual playing field, sniffing out cheaters is an entirely different minefield.
 What a cork in the bat to baseball is an aimbot to CS:GO – both give significant advantages for the player and are illegal in the big leagues.
 Given the nature of esports’ computerised facilitation, identifying cheating in competitive games is a progressively difficult battle, perpetuating it to be somewhat of an ongoing problem.
 Unfortunately, with cheating code in Counter-Strike becoming increasingly more elusive and available, its use continues to pose a serious threat to the industry.
 One facet of esports that was certainly feeling the heat from the cheating scandal were bookmakers.